Home » ABA School Readiness » Unit 7: The First Day of School for a Child with Autism: A Guide to Success

 Perhaps you will pay attention to the growing concern or the discontent of your child with the first day of school coming up.
 Take a few minutes to talk with your child and ask him/her, if they have any school-related questions or if there is something making him/her get scared or worried.

-👨⚕️ Practicing Routines for school
+👨⚕️ Practicing Routines for School

 The best keep to be well prepared at home is to rehearse school-related patterns.
 This involves him undertaking simple tasks like dressing independently, packing his backpack, following normal and daily routines catching up on his notes, and making sure his desk is organized.
 The children are taught these routines which provide them with discipline and skills that will be useful for them when they get to the classroom.